Papiss Cisse scores as Alanyaspor and Trabzonspor finish with 10 men | Goal.com

 Papiss Cisse scores as Alanyaspor and Trabzonspor finish with 10 men

-Papiss Cisse netted his 17th Turkish Super Lig goal of the season as Alanyaspor played out a 2-2-2 draw with Trabzonspor, both teams getting a man sent off.
+Papiss Cisse netted his 17th Turkish Super Lig goal of the season as Alanyaspor played out a 2-2 draw with Trabzonspor, with both teams getting a man sent off.

-Erol Bulut’s team came into the match on the back of a 4-0 win over Antalyaspor, Cisse bagging a hat-trick.
+Erol Bulut’s team came into the match on the back of a 4-0 win over Antalyaspor, when Cisse bagged a hat-trick.

 Trabzonspor took the lead this time through Abdulkadir Omur in the seventh minute of play with the assist coming from Alexander Sorloth.